somatechlat/SomaAgentHub/k8s/README.md

 ## Monitoring Assets

 - `monitoring/servicemonitors.yaml` — scrapes key services with Prometheus.
-- Extend alerting by adding rules in `monitoring/alerts/` (create if missing) and update Grafana dashboards in `monitoring/dashboards/`.
+- Extend alerting by adding rules in `monitoring/alerts/` (create if missing) and update dashboards in `monitoring/dashboards/`.

 ---